 - Day 1 / Dublin to Donegal Town

-- Pick-up at 1 pm from Dublin Airport, we then drive Northwest through spectacular countryside.
-We will stop several times along the way to explore some of the quaint towns and villages.
+You will be collected at 1 pm from Dublin Airport.
+We will then drive Northwest through spectacular countryside and will stop several times along the way to explore some of the quaint towns and villages.
 Our final destination and home for 2 nights will be Donegal Town, protected by the proud O’Donnell Castle.
-Built in the 1400s by the first Red Hugh and his wife Lady Nuala the castle is an excellent induction into this region's tradition, strong heritage, and abundance of culture.
+Built in the 1400s by the first Red Hugh and his wife Lady Nuala, the castle is an excellent introduction into this region's tradition, strong heritage and abundance of culture.

 - Day 2 / The Wild Wilderness of Slieve League

 Our first walk takes us on a drive further west to the sea cliffs of Slieve League, covered in heather, the sight is always colourful, always changing and always spectacular.
 Our walk takes us Northwest along the eastern side of the mountain offering views of rolling mountains, patchwork fields and gentle streams on one side and the sea cliffs with the backdrop of the wild Atlantic Ocean on the other side.

 Distance: 8 to 10 km / 5 to 6.75 miles, Ascent: 425 m / 1275 ft (The distance will depend on what we actually do on the day, but a max of 10 km / 6 miles)